Kys0me/Podify-Download-Page/README.md

 - **Storage Access:** Required to access the phone's storage for local audio files.
 - **Notification Permission:** Needed for displaying notifications.

-## Download Podify:
+## Download the App:
 - [Direct Link](https://github.com/Kys0me/Podify-Download-Page/raw/assets/app-release.apk)

-## Enhancements:
+## Communication:
-- **Permissions Overview:** Learn more about the app's required permissions.
-- **Customization Options:** Personalize your Podify experience with various settings.
+- **First Official Release:** This is the first official version of the app.
+It may contain bugs, issues, and shortcomings.
+Your feedback, opinions, and bug reports are highly appreciated.
-- **Feedback and Issues:** Share your thoughts and report any issues on our [GitHub Issues](https://github.com/Kys0me/Podify-Download-Page/issues) page.
+- **Feedback and Improvements:** Share your thoughts, suggest enhancements, and report issues on our [GitHub Issues](https://github.com/Kys0me/Podify-Download-Page/issues) page.

 ## Important Notes:
 *Note: Make sure to grant the necessary permissions for the app to function seamlessly.*